 - an ability to identify, analyze, and solve broadly-defined engineering technology problems;

 - an ability to apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature;

 - a commitment to (a)quality, (b)timeliness, and (c)continuous improvement.

 This is Good for You if:

 - You want to learn how to set up and operate a variety of computer-controlled and mechanically controlled machine tools to produce precision metal parts, instruments, and tools

 - You want to work in a field where technological proficiency is a premium

-- You're interested in a career with a significant earnings potential and the prospect for advancement
+- You're interested in a career with the prospect for advancement